 Even after the end of these civilizations, the obelisk continued to be a popular monument for its striking yet simple design.
-In fact, some of the most iconic landmarks in the world are a version of ancient invention, such as the Washington Monument in Washington, D.C., and the Luxor Obelisk in Paris.
+In fact, some of the most iconic landmarks in the world are a version of the ancient invention, such as the Washington Monument in Washington, D.C.

 Here, we will learn the origins of obelisks and what some famous obelisks are around the world.

 What is an obelisk?

 An obelisk is a celebratory monument originating from ancient Egypt.
 It is a tall, four-sided structure with a pyramid-shaped top.
 Originally called tekhenu in ancient Egyptian, the name obelisk comes from the Greek writer Herodotus, who used the ancient Greek word obeliskos (meaning “split, ail, pointed pillar”) to describe them.

 Ancient obelisks were monolithic structures—meaning they were made from one piece of stone—that were created in pairs for the entrance of temples.
 The shape of the obelisk is associated with the ancient Egyptian god of the sun, Ra.
 Most ancient obelisks feature hieroglyphic carvings on all four sides that are dedicated to Ra and the ruler who erected the monument.

 After Cleopatra‘s death in 30 BCE and Rome assumed control over Egypt, the majority of Egyptian obelisks were removed from their original locations and scattered across the Roman Empire.
 It is for this reason that Rome is home to the most ancient obelisks in the world.